esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 <https://github.com/epeli/node-hbsfy>

-It does use the runtime only build of Handlebars in the final bundle.
+This one actually uses the runtime only build of Handlebars in the final bundle!

 When compared to RequireJS plugin API this was a really nice experience.
-A lot less
-confusing: No need to figure out how to do ajax in development, file system reading during build build or how to work with custom APIs.
+A lot less confusing: No need to figure out how to do ajax in development, file system reading during build build or how to work with custom APIs.
 Just the familiar node.js transform streams here.
+I like it a lot.

 ### Using libraries with globals